 A large part of the role of Special Educational Needs Coordinator (SENCO) is to work with both staff in our school and outside agencies e.g. health professionals, pupil and school support, communication autism team and educational psychologists, to ensure that all children with special educational needs and/or disabilities are happy, confident and safe to achieve all that they can socially, emotionally and academically.

 From September 2014, schools were required to outline and publish the provision they make for children with special educational needs and disabilities.
-There were many changes and you can read all about them within the SEND Policy and Information Report via the link below.
+There were many changes and you can read all about them within the SEND Policy and Information Report.
 The information will hopefully answer any questions that you may have.

 If you do have any further questions, concerns or worries you can contact the school SENCO via the school office number: 0121 464 1131 or email firstname.lastname@example.org